While he might not be a household name outside of the shooting community, within it, Jerry Miculek is…

 Buying Your Competition Pistol

-Because there are many pistol competitions to choose from, finding what you enjoy shooting is the key to having fun on the range.
+There are a variety of pistol competitions to choose from.
+Finding what you enjoy shooting is the key to having fun on the range.
 As always, I recommend borrowing guns and gear.
 Ask other competitors and try as many guns as possible before making a decision.
 Don’t forget to ask questions about what works for long time shooters.
 Do remember that what works for others may not work for you.
 Be sure to test your grip, ability to function the firearm, and more when choosing a pistol for competition.